Flexmonster 3.0 Roadmap

 1. Support for the following data types: month, weekday, and more

-2. The mapping defines how fields from the data source are treated and presented within the component’s UI:
+2. in progress The mapping defines how fields from the data source are treated and presented within the component’s UI:

-1. Explicitly define the data type for a field
+1. done Explicitly define the data type for a field

 3. Hide a field from the component